ThomasCarstens/jekyll/_posts/project/2020-06-23-bot-drives-to-waypoint.md

 caption="See how far the tongs close!"
 %}

-#CODING ROBOT BEHAVIOURS BASED ON ROS SENSOR INPUT
+# BOT BEHAVIOURS BASED ON ROS SENSOR INPUT
 A custom wheeled robot in Gazebo’s postoffice world (Project undergoing)

 Skills learned: